shu223/iOS8-Sampler/README.md

 ###Pedometer

 Counting steps demo using CMPedometer.
-It works only on devices which have M7 motion co-processor.
+It works only on devices which have M7 or M8 motion co-processor.

 <img src="ResourcesForREADME/pedometer.jpg" width="200">